Kisrawan: Peasants' revolt and the 1860 civil war

+They intended the equality mentioned in the Edict of Gülhane as religious equality.
+The reformers did not foresee an interpretation that justified social equality between notables and common people.
+Shahin's demand for social equality based on this edict brought the Ottoman state in a crisis.

 Shahin declared a republic in the Kisrawan and a government composed of a 100-member council of representatives of the Kisrawan's villages, mostly peasants but also landowners and clergymen, presided by Shahin was established to govern the region backed by his 1,000-man militia.
 The republic was mainly supported by the villages of Rayfoun, Ajaltoun, Ashqout, Qleiat and Mazraat Kfardebian, and the headquarters was originally in Zouk Mikael before being relocated to Rayfoun.
 Opposition to the government was strongest in the villages of Ghosta, Aramoun, Ghazir and Ftuh.
 Shahin's star rose among the Christians of Mount Lebanon in general, who saw in him their defender against the Druze landlords and the traditional Maronite elites.
 In response to complaints of harassment of Shia Muslim villagers by local Christians in the region, Shahin assaulted and looted Shia villages in the Kisrawan and Byblos hills in late 1859.

 In May 1860, Shahin's militiamen intervened on the side of Christian villagers in the neighboring Matn region to the south during clashes with their Druze counterparts.
-The tit-for-tat clashes spiraled into a full-scale civil war mainly between the Druze and the Christians of Mount Lebanon.
+The clashes and counterattacks that followed developed into a full-scale civil war.
+This was fought mainly between the Druze and the Christians of Mount Lebanon.
 Despite a proclamation that he could raise a 50,000-strong army for the Christian side, Shahin's militia mainly guarded their home region of the Kisrawan, while the Druze advanced against their Christian opponents elsewhere in Mount Lebanon.
 Under pressure by the Maronite Church and the Ottomans, Shahin practically disbanded his peasants' republic.
 The following year, after an international intervention ended the civil war, a rival Maronite leader, Youssef Karam, defeated Shahin at a battle between Rayfoun and Ashqout.
 They reconciled soon afterward and Shahin formally relinquished the republic.